 Then we have HDR standards like HDR10, HDR10+, Dolby Vision, HLG, SL-HDR1... you might worry that this is the beginning of another format war.
 But don't stress: each one is trying to accomplish something different and is largely cross-compatible with others.

-Readers, what technologies do you look for when you shop for a TV?
+Readers, what TV technologies do you look for when you shop for a new set?
 Let us know in the comments below.